rocher/mold/docs/index.md

 ### Variable definitions file

 All variable values are assigned in a single TOML file.
-The accepted file format is the most simple TOML format, with a single `vairable = "value"` assignment per line.
+The accepted file format is the most simple TOML format, with a single `variable = "value"` assignment per line.
 Multiline variables are supported, as well.

 ### Defined settings